cfpb/regulations-parser/README.md

 ### Keyterms Layer

-Unlike our other layers (at the moment), the Keyterms layer (which indicates pseudo titles used as headers in the regulation paragraphs) is build using XML from the Federal Register rather than plain text.
+Unlike our other layers (at the moment), the Keyterms layer (which indicates pseudo titles used as headers in regulation paragraphs) is built using XML from the Federal Register rather than plain text.
 Right now, this is a particularly manual process which involves manually retrieving each notice's XML, generating a layer, and merging the results with the existing layer.
 This is not a problem if the regulation is completely re-issued.